About the Canadian Coast Guard College

 - operate the engine

-- monitor the performance of ship systems, like pumping arrangements
+- monitor the performance of ship's systems

 - dismantle and rebuild components of the engine